|2015-2016 League Title|

 ST: Coen Dillen (Holland)

-Dillen spent 12 years with PSV Eindhoven.
-He scored 43 goals in the 1956/1957, a goal record for a single season that still remains unbroken.
-He was 5 times for Holland.
+Coen Dillen spent 12 years with PSV Eindhoven.
+He scored 43 goals in the 1956/1957, a goal record for a single season that still remains unbroken today.
+He scored twenty goals in a nine-match period between 27 January and 31 March 1957.
+He also played for Brabantia.
+Internationally, he only played 5 times for Holland.

 ST: Wim Kielf (Holland)